-- To re-elect Ms. María José

-García Beato as an independent

-non-executive director of

-Red Eléctrica Corporación, S.A.

-for the four-year term envisaged

-by the By-laws, in accordance

-with the provisions of Article

-529 decies of the Spanish

-Companies Act.

-- To ratify the appointment of Mr. Arsenio Fernández de Mesa y Díaz del Río as an independent director of Red Eléctrica Corporación, S.A., agreed by the Board of Directors at its meeting on 31 January 2017 and accordingly appoint him as an independent director for the four-year term specified in the By-laws, in accordance with the provisions of Article 529 decies of the Spanish Companies Act.

-- To appoint Mr. Alberto

-Francisco Carbajo Josa as

-independent director of

-Red Eléctrica Corporación, S.A.

-for the four-year term of its

-position specified in the

-By-laws, in accordance with

-Article 529 decies of the

-Spanish Companies Act.

-01

-REGULATORY

-FRAMEWORK

-AND CORPORATE

-GOVERNANCE POLICY

-AND FOR EXPRESSION

-OF CORPORATE

-GOVERNANCE STRATEG

-COMMITMENT TO DIALOGUE WITH AND PARTICIPATION OF SHAREHOLDERS AND OTHER STAKEHOLDERS

-THE BOARD OF DIRECTORS AS TH BODY RESPONSIB FOR CONTROL AN SUPERVISION

-APPLICATION

-OF THE INTEGRATED

-COMPLIANCE, RISK

-MANAGEMENT AND

-CONTROL SYSTEM

-- In relation to the remuneration of the Board of Directors: - Approve the remuneration of the Board of Directors of Red Eléctrica Corporación, S.A. for 2017. - Approve the Annual Directors' Remuneration Report of Red Eléctrica Corporación, S.A. - Grant authority to execute the resolutions adopted by the 2016 Annual General Meeting of Shareholders. - Report to the Annual General Meeting of Shareholders on Red Eléctrica's Annual Corporate Governance Report for 2016. - Report to the Annual General Meeting of Shareholders on the amendment of the Board of Directors Regulations. - 5.
-At its meeting of 25 April 2017, the Board resolved to appoint Mr. Arsenio Fernández de Mesa y Díaz del Río as member of the Audit Committee for a term of three years, and Mr. Santiago

-- Francisco Carbajo Josa as members of the Appointments and Remuneration Committee for a term of three years. - 6.
-At its meeting of 27 June 2017, the Board approved the Report on the Self-Assessment of the Board of Directors for 2016, prepared with specialized external advice. - 7.
+- Approve the allocation of results proposed by the Board of Directors at its meeting of 22 February 2017 and, consequently, distribute the profit for the 2016 financial year. - To approve the management of the Board of Directors of Red Eléctrica Corporación, S.A. over the 2016 financial year. - To re-elect Ms. María José García Beato as an independent non-executive director of Red Eléctrica Corporación, S.A. for the four-year term envisaged in the By-laws, in accordance with the provisions of Article 529 decies of the Spanish Companies Act. - To ratify the appointment of Mr. Arsenio Fernández de Mesa y Díaz del Río as an independent director of Red Eléctrica Corporación, S.A., agreed by the Board of Directors at its meeting on 31 January 2017 and accordingly appoint him as an independent director for the four-year term specified in the By-laws, in accordance with the provisions of Article 529 decies of the Spanish Companies Act. - To appoint Mr. Alberto Francisco Carbajo Josa as independent director of Red Eléctrica Corporación, S.A. for the four-year term of its position specified in the By-laws, in accordance with Article 529 decies of the Spanish Companies Act. - In relation to the remuneration of the Board of Directors: - Approve the remuneration of the Board of Directors of Red Eléctrica Corporación, S.A. for 2017. - Approve the Annual Directors' Remuneration Report of Red Eléctrica Corporación, S.A. - Grant authority to execute the resolutions adopted by the 2016 Annual General Meeting of Shareholders. - Report to the Annual General Meeting of Shareholders on Red Eléctrica's Annual Corporate Governance Report for 2016. - Report to the Annual General Meeting of Shareholders on the amendment of the Board of Directors Regulations. - 5.
+At its meeting of 25 April 2017, the Board resolved to appoint Mr. Arsenio Fernández de Mesa y Díaz del Río as member of the Audit Committee for a term of three years, and Mr. Santiago Lanzuela Marina and Mr. Alberto Francisco Carbajo Josa as members of the Appointments and Remuneration Committee for a term of three years. - At its meeting of 27 June 2017, the Board approved the Report on the Self-Assessment of the Board of Directors for 2016, prepared with specialized external advice. - 7.
 At its meeting of 26 September 2017, the Board approved the adaptation of the Internal Code of Conduct in the Securities Markets to the Regulations on Market Abuse. - 8.
 At that meeting, the Board also approved a revision of the Internal Audit Charter. - 9.
 At its meeting of 31 October 2017, the Board appointed by co-optation Ms. Mercedes Real Rodrigálvarez as proprietary director of Red Eléctrica Corporación, S.A., representing the Sociedad Estatal de Participaciones Industriales (SEPI), until the next following General Meeting of Shareholders.
-The appointment filled the vacancy left on the Board of

-Directors as a result of the resignation of the proprietary director representing SEPI, Mr. José Ángel Partearroyo Martín, which was accepted by the Board of Directors on 31 October 2017.
+The appointment filled the vacancy left on the Board of Directors as a result of the resignation of the proprietary director representing SEPI, Mr. José Ángel Partearroyo Martín, which was accepted by the Board of Directors on 31 October 2017.